 - I am a regular winning player up to $400NL, which is good for writing Texas Hold'em strategy.

-- I completed the first year of a Physics degree, which helps with calculating rewards from poker bonuses.
+- I completed the first year of a Physics degree, so I can't be that stupid.
+This is handy for calculating rewards from poker bonuses.

 - I've generally just spent far too much time in front of a computer playing online poker.